How to Hunt the Rut During Every Phase

 When is the rut for deer?
 How do you hunt the rut?
 Learn about whitetail deer rutting behavior and get useful tips for hunting all three phases of the rut.

 The rut is the most epic time of the year—for hunters and whitetails alike.
-It’s the season when cagey stags daylight, crisp mornings dawn, fall colors blaze, and the clashing antlers of sparring bucks clang through the woods.
-It’s downright magical.
-The rut is the storied, glory days of the hunt.
+It’s the season when cagey deer daylight, crisp mornings dawn, fall colors blaze, and the clashing antlers of sparring bucks clang through the woods.
+It's the storied, glory days of the hunt.

-In more practical terms, the rut is the breeding season when whitetail does are in estrus, or heat, and bucks are hot on their heels in search of a willing mate.
-Most bucks abandon their natural caution during this time, resulting in both bucks and does on the move.
+In practical terms, the rut is the breeding season when whitetail does are in heat and bucks are hot on their heels in search of a willing mate.
+Deer abandon their natural caution during this time, resulting in both bucks and does on the move.
 The commotion makes the forest come alive with movement and sounds that can seem almost chaotic compared to its usual stillness.

 When the rut occurs for deer depends on location.
 The exact timing varies across the U.S., and especially in the South.
 The southern rutting season is highly erratic and can range from August to February and differ even from county to county.